gameprogrammingii/lab3-example-game/README.md

 ## Grading

-This assignment has Pass , Pass with Distinction or Fail .
+This assignment has Pass, Pass with Distinction or Fail.
+For a Pass, all the required features in the Pass section of this document must be implemented correctly.
-For a Pass , all the required features in the Pass section of this document must be implemented correctly.
-For a Pass with Distinction all the features for Pass must be implemented correctly in addition to all required features for Pass with Distinction .
-Failing the steps defined in the Requirements section and Hand-in section will lead to a Fail .
+For a Pass with Distinction, all the features for Pass must be implemented correctly in addition to all required features for Pass with Distinction.
+Failing the steps defined in the Requirements section and Hand-in section will lead to a Fail.

 ## Requirements